fishpepper/OpenSky/README.md

 # Random notes:

-Just in case you need to mount a new antenna: It should be 31.5mm long (1/4 wavelength at 2.4GHz)
+Just in case you need to mount a new antenna: My vd5m came with a 3.5cm antenna wire.
+However it should be 31.5mm long (1/4 wavelength at 2.4GHz)

 # Thanks